 Banned books week brings to light the titles that have been most challenged – many of which also happen to be award-winning works, authors who are household names, or books that actually carry important lessons for young adult readers.
 Luckily, there are literary heroes like the Comic Book Legal Defense Fund fighting every day to protect everyone’s right to read.

-To celebrate, I scoured the internet as well as local bookstores and libraries to make a little list of 10 banned or challenged books and comics to pick up and read this year.
+To celebrate, I scoured the Internet as well as local bookstores and libraries to make a little list of 10 banned or challenged books and comics to pick up and read this year.
 Dive in!

 . . .

 This is a book I recently read for the first time and can’t recommend enough (and not just to stick it to the man on banned books week).
 Neverwhere is one of Gaiman’s earlier works and is nothing short of a fairytale for adults.
 What landed it on the ever-growing list of banned and challenged books, you ask?
 A scene in which the main character, Richard Mayhew, sees a drunk couple getting frisky on a park bench.
 A parent in New Mexico wasn’t a big fan of the scene and demanded the book be pulled from the school’s reading list in 2013, deeming it ‘inappropriate’ for teenagers.

 This One Summer

 You can’t have a list of banned and challenged books and comics without including Tamaki’s beautiful graphic novel, This One Summer.
 This coming of age story about a girl who is faced with issues spanning from divorce to sexuality to teen pregnancy is a beautiful and heartbreaking read.
 Because of the fact that it touches on mature themes – without ever getting graphic, by the way – it’s been challenged so many times that in 2016 it was the most challenged book of the year.